cmheisel/jobs/developer.rst

 * Move forward.
 * Serve our customers' needs.

-See more detail of our company culture here: http://URLTOCOME
+See more detail of our company culture here: http://cmgd-jobs.readthedocs.org/en/latest/ethos.html

-Interested?
+**Want to apply?**

+1. Fork https://github.com/coxmediagroup/uidevtest and follow its instructions
+2. Fork https://github.com/coxmediagroup/Tic-Tac-Toe and follow its instructions
-Send résumés to chris (dot) heisel (at) cmgdigital (dot) com -and- fork https://github.com/coxmediagroup/jobs to take our code challenges.
+3. Send your résumé and a link to your forks to chris (dot) heisel (at) cmgdigital (dot) com